How to Apply

 - Demonstrated ability to work effectively with a broad range of stakeholders and clients, both internal and external.

-- Demonstrated ability to communicate effectively.
+- Demonstrated ability to communicate effectively both orally and in writing.

 - Good judgment and creative problem-solving skills.